-It seems to have been a good investment because the cookies taste good and have a light and crispy (slightly addictive) texture.
+It seems to have been a good investment because the coconut oil peanut butter cookies taste good and have a light and crispy (slightly addictive) texture.
 I rolled them in honey roasted peanuts and coconut, but you can also roll them in salted peanuts & coconut or just plain peanuts.
 The peanuts are pretty important to the overall great texture of the cookie so I wouldn’t leave them out.
 As for the coconut, if you skip the step of rolling the cookies in shredded coconut you will barely, if at all, taste the coconut oil in the cookies.

 1/2 cup 4 oz (114 grams) coconut oil